A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Analysis and Results

-These covariance matrices were obtained using the 600 \sevem\ CMB realizations including noise provided as part of \planck\ PR4.
-For each disc radius, we estimated the covariance matrix from the normalized LVE maps for that chosen disc radius as derived from \emph{isotropic} FFP12 simulation set.
-These were used in the (re)evaluation of the LVE method using ``pure-dm'' and ``low-l-dm'' CMB ensembles.
-We remark that the dipole modulation field's amplitude or direction derived using the \verb+remove_dipole+ function of \healpix\ as-it-is only differs nominally from those derived using the same function with diagonal elements of the covariance matrices, $C_{pp'}$, for inverse variance weighing to fit the dipole.
+These covariance matrices were obtained using the 600 \sevem\ ``isotropic'' CMB realizations including noise provided as part of \planck\ PR4.
+For each disc radius, we estimated the covariance matrix from the normalized LVE maps derived from these realizations.
+They were then used in the (re)evaluation of the LVE method using ``pure-dm'' and ``low-l-dm'' CMB realizations.
+We remark that, from simulations, the distribution of the dipole modulation field's amplitudes or directions derived using the \verb+remove_dipole+ function of \healpix\ as-it-is differs nominally from those derived using the same function with diagonal elements of the covariance matrices, $C_{pp'}$, as weights to fit the dipole.
 We show some representative plots in Fig.~[\ref{fig:apdx:norm-inv-wght-dip-fit-varyns}] and [\ref{fig:apdx:norm-inv-wght-dip-fit-ns16}] in Appendix~\ref{apdx:norm-inv-wght-dip-fit}.
-The distribution of recovered dipole amplitude and direction of LVE maps are essentially same in both the cases where a fixed \healpix\ grid of \nside=16 is used for all disc radii or a different \nside\ grid was chosen for different choices of disc radii.
-In the rest of the paper, knowing that the variance of different pixels in an LVE map are different, we use diagonal elements from the covariance matrices as weights in computing the dipole component.
+The empirical distribution of recovered dipole amplitudes and directions from LVE maps appear to be essentially same in both the cases where a fixed \healpix\ grid of \nside=16 is used for all disc radii or a different \nside\ grid was chosen for different choices of disc radius.
+We think that this may be due to the high SNR of CMB temperature anisotropy measurements.
+In the rest of the paper, having demonstrated that the variance of different pixels in an LVE map are different, we use diagonal elements from the covariance matrices as weights in computing the dipole component from an LVM, which is procedurally correct.